Home » Crafts » Wine Bottle | Solar Lights

 sand sticky residue off wine bottle

-After using how water and a little goo gone, there was still a small amount of sticky residue.
-I reached for a sanding sponge and it worked great to remove any remaining residue.
+After using hot water and a little Goo Gone, a small amount of sticky residue remained.
+I reached for a sanding sponge, and it worked great to remove any remaining residue.

 Wine Bottle Solar Lights